nautechsystems/nautilus_trader/docs/user_guide/orders.md

 summary of the different execution instructions available.

 ### Time In Force
-The orders time in force is an instruction to indicate how long the order will remain open or active before being filled or the remaining quantity canceled.
+The orders time in force is an instruction to specify how long the order will remain open or active, before any remaining quantity is canceled.

-- `GTC` (Good 'til Canceled): The order remains in force until canceled by the trader or the exchange.
+- `GTC` (Good 'til Canceled) - The order remains in force until canceled by the trader or the exchange
-- `IOC` (Immediate or Cancel / Fill **and** Kill): The order will execute immediately with any portion of the order quantity which cannot be executed being canceled.
+- `IOC` (Immediate or Cancel / Fill **and** Kill) - The order will execute immediately with any portion of the order quantity which cannot be executed being canceled
-- `FOK` (Fill **or** Kill): The order will execute immediately, and in full, or not at all.
+- `FOK` (Fill **or** Kill) - The order will execute immediately, and in full, or not at all
-- `GTD` (Good 'til Date): The order remains in force until reaching the specified expiration date and time.
+- `GTD` (Good 'til Date) - The order remains in force until reaching the specified expiration date and time
-- `DAY` (Good for session/day): The order remains in force until the end of the current trading session.
+- `DAY` (Good for session/day) - The order remains in force until the end of the current trading session
-- `AT_THE_OPEN` (OPG): The order is only in force at the trading session open.
+- `AT_THE_OPEN` (OPG) - The order is only in force at the trading session open
-- `AT_THE_CLOSE`: The order is only in force at the trading session close.
+- `AT_THE_CLOSE` - The order is only in force at the trading session close

 ### Expire Time
-This instruction is to be used in conjunction with the `GTD` time in force to specify the time at which the order will expire and be removed from the exchanges order book or order management system.
+This instruction is to be used in conjunction with the `GTD` time in force to specify the time at which the order will expire and be removed from the exchanges order book (or order management system).

 ### Post Only
-An order which is marked as `post_only` will only ever participate in providing liquidity to the central limit order book, and never initiating a trade which takes liquidity as an aggressor.
-This option is important for market makers or traders seeking to restrict the order to a liquidity _maker_ fee tier.
+An order which is marked as `post_only` will only ever participate in providing liquidity to the limit order book, and never initiating a trade which takes liquidity as an aggressor.
+This option is important for market makers, or traders seeking to restrict the order to a liquidity _maker_ fee tier.

 ### Reduce Only
-An order which is marked as `reduce_only` will only ever reduce an existing position on an instrument, and never open a new position if already flat.
+An order which is set as `reduce_only` will only ever reduce an existing position on an instrument, and never open a new position (if already flat).
 The exact behaviour of this instruction can vary between exchanges, however the behaviour as per the Nautilus `SimulatedExchange` is typical of a live exchange.

-- Order will be cancelled if the associated position is closed / becomes flat.
+- Order will be cancelled if the associated position is closed (becomes flat)
-- Order quantity will be reduced as the associated positions size reduces.
+- Order quantity will be reduced as the associated positions size reduces

 ### Display Quantity
 The `display_qty` specifies the portion of a _Limit_ order which is displayed on the public limit order book.
 These are also known as iceberg orders as there is a visible portion to be displayed, with more quantity which is hidden.
-Specifying a display quantity of zero is also equivalent to marking an order as `hidden`.
+Specifying a display quantity of zero is also equivalent to setting an order as `hidden`.

 ### Trigger Type
 Also known as [trigger method](https://guides.interactivebrokers.com/tws/usersguidebook/configuretws/modify_the_stop_trigger_method.htm) which is applicable to conditional trigger orders, specifying the method of triggering the stop price.

-- `DEFAULT`: The default trigger type for the exchange (typically `LAST` or `BID_ASK`).
+- `DEFAULT` - The default trigger type for the exchange (typically `LAST` or `BID_ASK`)
-- `LAST`: The trigger price will be based on the last traded price.
+- `LAST` - The trigger price will be based on the last traded price
-- `BID_ASK`: The trigger price will be based on the `BID` for buy orders and `ASK` for sell orders.
+- `BID_ASK` - The trigger price will be based on the `BID` for buy orders and `ASK` for sell orders
-- `DOUBLE_LAST`: The trigger price will be based on the last two consecutive `LAST` prices.
+- `DOUBLE_LAST` - The trigger price will be based on the last two consecutive `LAST` prices
-- `DOUBLE_BID_ASK`: The trigger price will be based on the last two consecutive `BID` or `ASK` prices as applicable.
+- `DOUBLE_BID_ASK` - The trigger price will be based on the last two consecutive `BID` or `ASK` prices as applicable
-- `LAST_OR_BID_ASK`: The trigger price will be based on the `LAST` or `BID`/`ASK`.
+- `LAST_OR_BID_ASK` - The trigger price will be based on the `LAST` or `BID`/`ASK`
-- `MID_POINT`: The trigger price will be based on the mid-point between the `BID` and `ASK`.
+- `MID_POINT` - The trigger price will be based on the mid-point between the `BID` and `ASK`
-- `MARK`: The trigger price will be based on the exchanges mark price for the instrument.
+- `MARK` - The trigger price will be based on the exchanges mark price for the instrument
-- `INDEX`: The trigger price will be based on the exchanges index price for the instrument.
+- `INDEX` - The trigger price will be based on the exchanges index price for the instrument

 ### Trigger Offset Type
 Applicable to conditional trailing-stop trigger orders, specifies the method of triggering modification of the stop price based on the offset from the 'market' (bid, ask or last price as applicable).

-- `DEFAULT`: The default offset type for the exchange (typically `PRICE`).
+- `DEFAULT` - The default offset type for the exchange (typically `PRICE`)
-- `PRICE`: The offset is based on a price difference.
+- `PRICE` - The offset is based on a price difference
-- `BASIS_POINTS`: The offset is based on a price percentage difference expressed in basis points (100bp = 1%).
+- `BASIS_POINTS` - The offset is based on a price percentage difference expressed in basis points (100bp = 1%)
-- `TICKS`: The offset is based on a number of ticks.
+- `TICKS` - The offset is based on a number of ticks
-- `PRICE_TIER`: The offset is based on an exchange specific price tier.
+- `PRICE_TIER` - The offset is based on an exchange specific price tier

 ### Contingency Orders
 More advanced relationships can be specified between orders such as assigning child order(s) which will only